queens-satellite-team/Space-School/lab4c/lab4c.md

 # 3 - Prepare for end of Semester Presentation
-The team is holding a [full team meeting November 29 7:30pm - 8:30pm on teams](https://teams.microsoft.com/l/meetup-join/19%3a228819f05c6048ba9648b700fe70780f%40thread.tacv2/1636333553327?context=%7b%22Tid%22%3a%22d61ecb3b-38b1-42d5-82c4-efb2838b925c%22%2c%22Oid%22%3a%22435b5691-4e74-41b9-bf46-569822016814%22%7d) to give everyone an update on the overall state of the team and to showcase different members projets.
+The team is holding a [full team meeting November 29 7:30pm - 8:30pm on teams](https://teams.microsoft.com/l/meetup-join/19%3a228819f05c6048ba9648b700fe70780f%40thread.tacv2/1636333553327?context=%7b%22Tid%22%3a%22d61ecb3b-38b1-42d5-82c4-efb2838b925c%22%2c%22Oid%22%3a%22435b5691-4e74-41b9-bf46-569822016814%22%7d) to give everyone an update on the overall state of the team and to showcase what the team has accomplished this term.
 In this meeting we would like to give your team a chance to showcase the incredible work you have been doing this semester in Space School in the format of a "3-2-1 presentation".
 What that means is that we are asking you to create **3** slides, present for **2** minutes and answer **1** minute of questions.
-This is optional but highly encouraged.
+This is optional but highly encouraged, and great practice!

 ### Goals of the presentation
 - Introduce yourself to the team